-Many immigration critics were responding the shifting demographics of American immigration.
-The center of immigrant-sending regions shifted from northern and western Europe to Southern and Eastern Europe and Asia.
+Many immigration critics were responding to the shifting demographics of American immigration.
+The center of immigrant-sending regions shifted from northern and western Europe to southern and eastern Europe and Asia.
 These “new immigrants” were poorer, spoke languages other than English, and were likely Catholic or Jewish.
 White Protestant Americans typically regarded them as inferior, and American immigration policy began to reflect more explicit prejudice than ever before.
 One restrictionist declared that these immigrants were “races with which the English-speaking people have never hitherto assimilated, and who are most alien to the great body of the people of the United States.”
-The increased immigration of people from Southern and Eastern Europe, such as Italians, Jews, Slavs, and Greeks, led directly to calls for tighter restrictive measures.
+The increased immigration of people from southern and eastern Europe, such as Italians, Jews, Slavs, and Greeks, led directly to calls for tighter restrictive measures.
 In 1907, the immigration of Japanese laborers was practically suspended when the American and Japanese governments reached the so-called Gentlemen’s Agreement, according to which Japan would stop issuing passports to working-class emigrants.
-In its 42-volume report of 1911, the United States Immigration Commission highlighted the impossibility of incorporating these new immigrants into American society.
-The report highlighted their supposed innate inferiority, asserting that they were the causes of rising social problems in America, such as poverty, crime, prostitution, and political radicalism.28
+In its forty-two-volume report of 1911, the U.S. Immigration Commission highlighted the impossibility of incorporating these new immigrants into American society.
+The report highlighted their supposed innate inferiority, asserting that they were the causes of rising social problems in America, such as poverty, crime, prostitution, and political radicalism.31

 Internally, Catholics in America faced the question every immigrant group has had to answer: to what extent should they become more like native-born Americans?
 This question was particularly acute, as Catholics encompassed a variety of languages and customs.
-Beginning in the 1830s, Catholic immigration to the U.S. had exploded with the increasing arrival of Irish and German immigrants.
+Beginning in the 1830s, Catholic immigration to the United States had exploded with the increasing arrival of Irish and German immigrants.
 Subsequent Catholic arrivals from Italy, Poland, and other Eastern European countries chafed at Irish dominance over the Church hierarchy.
-Mexican and Mexican American Catholics, whether recent immigrants or incorporated into the nation after the Mexican American War, expressed similar frustrations.
-Could all these different Catholics remain part of the same church?
+Mexican and Mexican American Catholics, whether recent immigrants or incorporated into the nation after the Mexican-American War, expressed similar frustrations.
+Could all these different Catholics remain part of the same Church?

 The American encounter with Catholicism—and Catholicism’s encounter with America—testified to the tense relationship between native-born and foreign-born Americans, and to the larger ideas Americans used to situate themselves in a larger world, a world of empire and immigrants.